markiskorova/trendpulse/README.md

 ---

 ## 🙋‍♂️ Author
-Built by [Your Name] – Software Engineer focused on secure backend systems and platform-scale architecture.
+Built by markiskorova – Software Engineer focused on secure backend systems and platform-scale architecture.